 The most common cause of hip flexor strain is overuse of the muscles and tendons in the area.
-When these muscles and tendons are overused, they may strain or sprain.
-That is why people involved in the following professions are at the most risk of the condition: cycling, dancing, martial arts, football kicker, soccer, and aerobics.
+Overuse in these muscles and tendons may lead to strain or sprain.
+Some professions are more at risk for the condition.
+These include cycling, dancing, martial arts, football kicker, soccer, and aerobics.

 The biggest symptom of a hip flexor strain or sprain is a pain at the very front of the hip.
 However, some other symptoms can also occur, such as sudden pain in the hip area, increasing pain when you lift up your thigh, pain while stretching the hips, hip tenderness, swelling and muscle spasms in the area.

-Hip flexor strains and sprains should not be taken lightly.
-These conditions can get worse over time, especially if they are not treated with sports medicine.
+Hip flexor strains and sprains are serious injuries.
+These conditions can get worse over time if they are not treated with sports medicine.
 The first step is a proper assessment.
-Sports injury treatment includes resting the area, over the counter pain relievers/anti-inflammatory, exercises to strengthen the hip flexor muscle and/or physical therapy.
+Resting the area and over the counter pain relievers can reduce pain and swelling.
+Sports injury treatment can strengthen the hip flexor muscle for long-term benefits.